anasioulas/PCBS_multilayer_perceptron_nn/README.md

 ## Technical note

-We should mention that the use of the sigmoid function combined with the cross-entropy loss function creates somes issues with specific set of hyperparameters and usually after a big number of iterations.
+I should mention that the use of the sigmoid function combined with the cross-entropy loss function creates somes issues with specific set of hyperparameters and usually after a big number of iterations.
 The problem is created by the fact that sigmoid gives outputs close to 0 or 1 which in turn, for example, might lead to log(0) in the computation of the loss.
 There are similar issues with division by a number very close to zero.
 There are ways to handle such issues.
 For instance, we can check when this is the case and add a very small epsilon, so that the log function (or the division) does not explode to infinity.
 Still, the network works perfectly for many set of parameters and gives almost perfect accuracies -for this specific data set.
 In any case, handling such issues is beyond the scope of this project.

 ## Previous & Gained Experience